Leadership Institute FAQ's

 28. What happens after my application is submitted?

-All applicants will be notified regarding whether or not they were selected for the 2012 Institute during the week of July 16.
+All applicants will be notified regarding whether or not they were selected for the 2014 Institute in late July.
 Applicants who are not selected may contact the NCLA office for further feedback.

 29. Who is responsible for a participant's success at the Institute?